This tutorial for homemade goat milk soap is super easy. It doesn’t require lye to make soap and instead uses a simple melt and pour method!

 Start off with setting up your double boiler.
 If you’re using a large pot, fill it a little less than halfway with water.
 Too much water could lead to it boiling over.

-Next, add your large pyrex bowl and turn your stove top to medium high.
+Next, add your large glass bowl and turn your stove top to medium high.
 Bring your water to a boil and then reduce to a simmer.

 While the water is simmering, I start cutting up my soap base and adding a little bit to the glass bowl at a time.
 I add enough to make a bar of soap at a time.

-After I melt the desired amount of soap base, I use a regular metal ladle to pour into my soap mold.
+After melting the desired amount of soap base, use a regular kitchen ladle to pour base the into the soap mold.
 Don’t worry, this stuff cleans up really easily!

 I only fill it about half way full because I want to add in extra goodies.
 If you want to make your soap plain, go ahead and fill the molds all the way.